 The flood protection elevation refers to an elevation 1 foot above the 100-year flood plus any stage increase due to the designation of flood fringe areas.
 Some communities may designate a higher flood protection elevation to further reduce risk.
 The elevation of the lowest floor of a dwelling must be at or above the flood protection elevation.
 Local regulations will also require the top of the access road elevations to be within 2 feet of the flood protection elevation.

 FEMA works with the State of Minnesota and its communities to conduct flood studies and identify special flood hazard areas (SFHAs) on flood maps, known as Flood Insurance Rate Maps.
 They incorporate a variety of information, are publicly available, and are most often used by planning professionals, engineers, lenders, and insurance agents.

 New data and modern hydraulic and hydrologic engineering methods are now being used to map floodplains more accurately than they once were.
 Additionally, newer maps are much more readily accessible in a digital format.

 Once the 100-year flood elevation is determined, the boundaries of the floodplain are delineated using a topographic map.
 The burden of proof to challenge such "in or out" decisions and mandatory insurance purchase requirements rests with the owner.
 The property owner may file a Letter of Map Amendment (LOMA) with FEMA to appeal a boundary determination.
-Local communities will be able to help property owners through this process.
+Your local community should be able to help guide you through this process.
 Additional guidance for obtaining a LOMA is available.

 Construction and fill is generally permitted in portions of the floodplain, provided they adhere to their community’s floodplain management ordinance.
 Such projects as building a house, placement of fill, or installing a culvert or bridge would all require a floodplain permit.